jlyonsmith/HowTo/CheatSheets/Apple.md

 3. Click the Serial Number.
 It will switch to displaying the UDID.
 4. Press **&#8984;C** to copy the UDID to the clipboard.

+The site [What's my UDID?](http://whatsmyudid.com/) has a nice walk through.

 ## Provisioning

 Provisioning profiles contain a cryptographically signed collection of: